johnwry/dm2/markdown/colossians/colossians.md

     the exact representation (image) of the original document.

 c.
-Colossians 1:15c –    <em>He is the image of the <strong>invisible God</strong></em>.
+Colossians 1:15c –    * He is the image of the <strong>invisible God</strong>* .
 Why was this statement about God being invisible significant, especially to the Colossian believers?

     1) The point made in this verse was <strong><u>aimed</u></strong> directly